f2knpw/Parrot-Disco-Formation-flight/README.md

 ## Why?
-- simply for fun and to try to fly several Disco controller by a "master one"
+- simply for fun and to try to fly several Disco controlled by a "master one"

 ## How does it work?
-Two scripts are added to this "parachute mod" in order to:
+Two scripts are added to the "parachute mod" in order:
-1) capture the Skycontroller2 buttons and sticks values and to send them to the ESP32 board.
+1) spysc2.sh: to capture the Skycontroller2 buttons and sticks values and to send them to the ESP32 board.
-2) capture the .pud telemetry of the chuck and to send it to the ESP32 board
+2) pud2ESP32.sh: to capture the .pud telemetry of the chuck and to send it to the ESP32 board

-3) Then the ESP32 of the master Disco insures to send these values to all the slave(s) Disco(s).
+3) Then the ESP32 of the master Disco takes care to send these values to all the slave(s) Disco(s).